Code-Institute-Submissions/RHoganD-LoanCalculator/README.md

 # Testing

 * Code Validation
-   * Code Validation *My Budget has been tested with Samsung galaxy S22 ultra mobile phone.
+   * Code Validation *Loan Calculator has been tested with Samsung galaxy S22 ultra mobile phone.
 Also, with a Samsung table.
 The HTML code has been validated via the W3C HTML Validator, and W3C CSS Validator.
 And the JAVASCRIPT code has been validate via

 * CSS Validation Image